IQSS/geoconnect/docs/api_dataverse_token.md

 ## Dataverse Session Token

 The idea of a dataverse session token is that a GeoConnect user may have access to a particular Dataverse Dataset for a limited time period.
-A use case is a user trying to data an Excel file, which would involve the following process
+A use case is a user trying to data an Excel file, which would involve the following process:

 + In Dataverse: User has specified that an uploaded Excel data has GIS data
 + Dataverse presents user with a "Map It" button
 + Clicking "Map It" generates a token used by GeoConnect
 	+ Token specifies API access for a specific file and user (e.g. only a user with edit permissions can update the DV metadata)
 + User taken to GeoConnect where asked to specify lat, long columns
 + GeoConnect creates shapefile which is sent to the WorldMap
 + WorldMap metadata sent back to Dataverse
 + User can go back to Dataverse or go to the WorldMap

 ### Tables to support the Dataverse Session Token